 - Awareness and Training (PR.AT): To what extent are all users informed and trained?
 Do privileged users/third-party stakeholders/senior executives/physical and cybersecurity personnel understand their roles and responsibilities within the organization?

 - Data Security (PR.DS): To what extent is data-at-rest and data-in-transit protected, and assets formally managed throughout the removal/transfers/disposition within the organization?
 To what extent is adequate capacity available, protections against data leaks implemented, integrity mechanisms implemented, development and testing environments kept separate from production environments, and integrity checking mechanisms used to verify hardware integrity (as available) within the organization?

 - Information Protection Processes and Procedures (PR.IP): To what extent is there a baseline configuration created and maintained incorporating security principles, a Systems Development Lifecycle implemented, configuration change control processes in place, backups conducted and maintained, policies and regulations met?
-To what extent are protection processes improved and effectiveness measured, response plans in place and regularly tested, vulnerability management plan developed and implemented, and cybersecurity included in human resources practices within the organization?
+To what extent are protection processes improved and effectiveness measured, response plans in place and regularly tested, vulnerability management plan developed and implemented, and cybersecurity program included in human resources practices within the organization?

 - Maintenance (PR.MA): To what extent are maintenance and repair of organizational assets performed and logged with approved and controlled tools, remote maintenance of organizational assets approved and performed in a manner that prevents unauthorized access within the organization?

 - Protective Technology (PR.PT): To what extent are audit logs documented and reviewed, removable media protected and use restricted as necessary, communications and control networks are protected, and mechanisms implemented to achieve resilience requirements in most situations within the organization?